 If you have Advanced Actions to be applied to similar scenarios within a project or across projects, you can save the script as a template, and reuse them wherever required.
-For example, an Advanced Action to show/hide items can be saved as a template and reused in click-reveal scenarios or a memory game.

 Drag-and-drop Shared Actions from Library on to Objects.
 Now, you can parameterize variables.
 You can use variables as parameters and set different values while creating the project.
 Associate actions to different interactive triggers (Success and OnEnter of objects and Slides).

 Note: You can open Adobe Captivate 7 projects in Adobe Captivate 8, and share the Advanced Actions that you have used in those projects.